 The “meat dogs,” waiting to be bought by food vendors, weren’t so lucky; they were kept in the cold outdoors.
 Many of the dogs had untreated injuries, were starving, and had dirty, matted fur.

 Nara Kim of HSI South Korea released a statement on behalf of the charity: “The lines between puppy mills and dog meat farms are routinely blurred throughout South Korea,” she wrote.
 “These dogs are suffering at the hands of two abusive industries, their ultimate fate depending on whether they will sell for more money as a pet or for meat.”

 Activists from the charity visited their latest target farm several times before executing the carefully planned rescue.
 In preliminary visits, they moved some of the cages indoors and improved the surface of the floor for the dogs’ painful—and often deformed—paws, using straw.

 Lee Sang-gu is the owner of the farm.
-He had been eager to close the operation for some time: he was no longer making money from the enterprise, and his family were embarrassed.
+He had been eager to close the operation for some time: he was no longer making money from the enterprise, and his family members were embarrassed.